Welcome to Palawan!

-Princess of Coron is near to the town center, which can be reached either on foot or a ride in the many public transport options and is located in a quiet area, with a swimming pool and well-maintained gardens.
+Princess of Coron is one of the most popular places to stay in Coron.
+The hotel is close to the town center, which can be reached either on foot or by a short ride with one of the many local transport options.

-This property has 10 well-appointed guestrooms which are stylishly decorated and furnished to ensure a comfortable stay.[more info]
+Princess of Coron has 10 well-appointed guestrooms, which are stylishly decorated and well furnished, to ensure guest experience a comfortable stay.[more info]

 From: PHP 2,900